 More California Waiting Time Laws

-Assessment of the waiting time penalty does not require that the employer intended the action or anything blameworthy, but rather that the employer knows what he is doing, that the action occurred and is within the employer’s control, and that the employer fails to perform a required act.
+the assessment of the waiting time penalty does not require that your employer intended the action or anything blameworthy, but rather that the employer knows what he is doing, that the action occurred and is within the employer’s control, and that the employer fails to perform a required act.

 Assessment of the penalty is not automatic however, as a "good faith dispute" that any wages are due will prevent imposition of the penalty.

-In order for the penalty to apply, there must be a true employer-employee relationship and a quit or a discharge, which includes a layoff.
+In order for the penalty to apply, there must be an employer-employee relationship and a quit or a discharge, which includes a layoff.